jorgef/engineeringladders/README.md

 **How do I collect evidence to support the discussion with my direct reports?**

-Different teams collect evidence in different ways, but a good general approach is a combination of:
+Different teams collect evidence in different ways.
+A recommended approach is to use a combination of:
 * 1:1 conversations
 * Feedback from peers and other teams
 * Self-evaluation